-2. Stationing of armed forces on foreign territory

-2.1 Provide information on stationing of your States armed forces on the territory of other participating States in accordance with freely negotiated agreements as well as in accordance with international law.
+- 2. Stationing of armed forces on foreign territory - 2.1 Provide information on stationing of your States armed forces on the territory of other participating States in accordance with freely negotiated agreements as well as in accordance with international law.

 Any deployment of Austrian troops abroad is regulated by the "Federal Constitutional Law on Cooperation and Solidarity in Deploying Units and Individuals Abroad", adopted in 1997.
 According to its provisions, the possibility of deploying military (as well as civilian) personnel abroad is limited to peace operations in the framework of an international organisation, measures of humanitarian assistance (including disaster relief), search and rescue missions and training purposes.
 Decisions on deployments in the framework of peace operations have to be taken unanimously by the Council of Ministers (the Federal Government) and need to be approved, before the planned deployment actually takes place, by a majority decision of the Main Committee of Parliament.
-Simplified procedures of decision and approval apply to humanitarian missions, search and rescue operations must take into account Austria's obligations under international law as well as the principles of the UN Charter and the Helsinki Final Act.
+Simplified procedures of decision and approval apply to humanitarian missions, search and rescue operations and training activities.
+The law also specifically mentions that decisions on all deployments must take into account Austria's obligations under international law as well as the principles of the UN Charter and the Helsinki Final Act.